Country Hills Dentistry provides inlays and onlays in Kitchener as custom-made fillings for damaged teeth.Request an Appointment

 How will my inlay or onlay be fitted?

-Placing both inlays and onlays require two appointments.
-During your first appointment, our highly skilled team will remove any decay from your tooth and take impressions to send to the lab where the inlay or onlay will be prepared.
+Placing both inlays and onlays requires two appointments.
+During your first appointment, our team will remove any decay from your tooth and take impressions to send to the lab where the inlay or onlay will be prepared.
 At the end of this appointment, a temporary filling will be placed in your tooth.